celo-org/celo-monorepo/SETUP.md

 To build and run the mobile wallet on your iOS or Android devices see the guide in the [mobile](packages/mobile) directory.

+1. Make sure you have ran `yarn install` in the `/celo-monorepo` directory.
+2. Install Google Cloud by running `brew install google-cloud-sdk`.
+3. Run `yarn build:wallet` from the monorepo root `/celo-monorepo`.

+IOS:
+Run `yarn dev:ios` in the `/celo-monorepo/packages/mobile/ios` folder.

 [celo-monorepo]: https://github.com/celo-org/celo-monorepo
 [celo-blockchain]: https://github.com/celo-org/celo-blockchain